 About 4 in 9 (44%) prisoners released in 2005 were arrested at least once during their first year after release 40 (figure 1).
 About 1 in 3 (34%) were arrested during their third year after release, and nearly 1 in 4 (24%) 30 were arrested during their ninth year.

 Governments think this lousy recidivism rate is fine and dandy, and congratulate themselves on a job well done.
 As Donald Trump might say, it is a shithole rate.
 Consider that the report above cuts off at the nine-year mark, but more prisoners would be arrested in years 10 to 20, making the percentage higher.
 Also, many crimes go unsolved by government-run police, so the real recidivism rate would be higher again if the police did their job correctly.
 In short, government prisons suck.
-Probably close to 95% of prisoners re-offend, which is a dreadful failure, equal to a score of 1 mark out of 10!
+Probably close to 95% of prisoners re-offend, which is a dreadful failure, equal to a score of less than 1 mark out of 10!